zufre/sinatra-shotgun-server-cb-000/README.md

 You'll notice the server started on port `4200` which is hopefully unoccupied.
 You can supply any port number.
 But it's best to terminate your servers rather than just start 100s on different ports.

-<a href='https://learn.co/lessons/sinatra-shotgun-server' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-shotgun-server' title='Using the Shotgun Development Server'>Using the Shotgun Development Server</a> on Learn.co and start learning to code for free.</p>